Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 You know how complicated it gets when you have placed your pizza toppings on the dough and need to put it in the oven.
 At this point, you need all the precision you have to transfer the pizza.

 The dough can lose shape or stick to the surface.
-Getting parchment paper will make your baking effortless because it makes moving your pizza dough around easier before you start the cooking process.
+Getting parchment paper will make your baking effortless because it makes moving your pizza dough around easier before you start cooking.

 How Hot Can Parchment Paper Get?